olubisifolarin/docs/README.md

 To set up this documentation locally, follow these steps:

-1. Clone the Repository
+1. Clone the Repository using this command
-Use the following command to clone the repository:
 ```
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name
 ```
 2. Install Dependencies

-Make sure you have Node.js installed, then install the Mintlify CLI and project dependencies:
+   - Make sure you have Node.js installed, then install the Mintlify CLI and project dependencies:
 ```
 npm install -g mintlify
 mintlify install
 ```
-3. Run the Documentation Locally
-Start the local development server with:
+3. Run the Documentation Locally and start the local development server with:
 ```
 mintlify dev